Alfresco/docs-alfresco/transformation-engine/latest/install/msi.md

 5. (Optional) Select DTE T-Engine.

-    > **Important:** If you do not have a T-Engine installed with Content Services, you must select this option.
-This allows transformation of MSG and EML files into PDF format using the Transform Service.
-If you already have a T-Engine installed with Content Services you should not select this option because it will produce an error.
+    > **Important:** If you do not intend to use the DTE T-Engine Docker image, you must select this option.

 6. Click **Next** and the license information screen displays.